Sermon on Family Love: Love Begins at Home

 But biblical love in marriage means intentionality.
 It means looking at your spouse and asking, “How can I serve you today?
 What do you need that I’m not giving?”
 It means dying to your preferences, your convenience, your need to be right.

-I’ll be honest with you—it’s easier to preach this than to live it.
-Your preacher has had moments when I’ve been more concerned about being right in an argument with my wife than being Christ-like.
-Times when I’ve justified my selfishness with excuses about how busy or tired I was.
-And God has to remind me: your home is your first mission field.
-If you can’t love sacrificially here, what makes you think you’re ready to love a lost world?
+I’ll be honest—it’s easier to preach this than to live it.
+There have been moments when I’ve been more concerned about being right in an argument with my wife than being Christ-like, justifying my selfishness because I was busy or tired.

 God says to us in 1 Corinthians 13 that love is patient, love is kind, it doesn’t keep a record of wrongs.
 And in Colossians 3:19, He tells husbands directly: “Love your wives and do not be harsh with them.”
 In 1 Peter 3:7, He warns husbands to treat their wives with understanding and honor, or their prayers will be hindered.